smcnew/Peru_GDM/README.md

 in RStudio.
 This means file paths are relative within the script (for ex. "raw_data" will be a subdirectory within whatever working directory you place the project in).

-Two directories were not synced to GitHub: "GDM_results" and "output_plots", because their contents are too large.
+Three directories were not synced to GitHub: "GDM_results" and "output_plots", because their contents are too large.
 You should create them before starting.
+"Bird_shapes" is a directory with Birdlife shape files cropped and masked to the study area (Peru).
+You will need to access them yourself and/or contact SMM for them.

 ### A fairly complete list of packages needed (check beginning of each script
 ### for complete list):